The ESC is one of the world's biggest TV events. That makes it a great stage for guest appearances by international stars such as Justin Timberlake.

 Head of Workshop at SVT, the Swedish public service broadcaster

 Light flashes, mystic landscapes, spark explosions – the Eurovision Song Contest stage design is just as versatile as the songs presented on it.
-The stage need not only showcase the individual songs, but must also provide variety.
+The stage need not only showcase the individual songs but must also provide variety.
 “The presentation of the songs takes over two hours.
 And the audience wants to be entertained the whole time.
-This is why we need a very dynamic stage,” says Per Andersson who was responsible for the stage construction as Head of Workshop 2016 of the public service broadcasting SVT.
+This is why we need a very dynamic stage,” says Per Andersson, who was responsible for the stage construction as Head of Workshop 2016 of the public service broadcasting SVT.

 Stand out at all costs

-In 2016, SVT again chose a stage design by the experienced designers Frida Arvidsson and Viktor Brattström, who had already implemented their ideas in Malmö in 2013.
+SVT chose a stage design by the experienced designers Frida Arvidsson and Viktor Brattström, who had already implemented their ideas in Malmö in 2013.
 “Back then we focused on a softer expression with no pixels and projections.
 This year we are trying to play with the room and create optical illusions,” said Frida Arvidsson when presenting the concept.
 The stage must therefore provide various options for customizing space, expanse and appearance.

 “For the best possible visual experience, we required material for the LED walls that would allow the pixels to disappear.
 That was a huge issue, how to ‘blur’ 500 sqm with millions of LED pixel,” Andersson recalls.
 At the same time, the material should have a high-gloss black look when the LEDs are turned off and also a great clean deep black when the LED was on.